sehansi-9/recipe-sharing-platform/README.md

    npm run dev
    ```
  ---
-Now, you can open your browser and visit localhost to check out the Recipe Hub! 🎉
+Now, you can open your browser and visit (http://localhost:3000) to check out the Recipe Hub! 🎉